Decisions in a world where computing is commoditized

 Nowadays, everyone is so afraid of being tied up with a single vendor, even outside the IT world.
 When we choose a microwave, a fridge, or a cooker, we constantly ask ourselves whether to match our new item to those we already have in our kitchens or maybe pick a new one, trusting a different manufacturer.
 In terms of cloud provider selection the decision is a little bit harder to make, but I firmly believe in the following point:

-NOTE: Of course, my point of view is biased but also pragmatic, because of the number of people I've got in my team.
-If you're a huge multi-cloud partner, then maybe you'll look at this problem from a completely different angle.
+Of course, my point of view is biased but also pragmatic, because of the number of people I’ve got in my team.
+If you’re a huge multicloud partner, then your perspective might be completely different.

 CHOICE: “single-cloud”